BigData2025-Rev/p3/Combining Files Using SAS.md

 Open `pl_all_3_2010.sas` in the workbench.
 Before running it, you'll need to change two variables:

 * `libname xxx` Change this to the path of where you want your output to go, e.g. a new folder in the same directory called "censusdata" or something.
 * `infile` This will need to be changed for each "data" block.
-Point the first one to your Part1 file, the second to your Part2 file, and the third one to the GeoHeaders file.
+Point `data work.header` to the GeoHeaders file, `data work.part1` to the Part1 file, and `data work.part2` to the Part2 file.

 Once you have everything set up, save your changes and run the program--the files will be automatically merged and outputted in the original state's folder as a SAS dataset.